baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-esp8266.md

 a good starting point for creating your own `init.lua` can be found [here][58], [here][59], and [here][78].

-My example below (tested on NodeMCU 2.0 firmware) has four files:
+My example below was tested on NodeMCU 2.0 firmware and may not work on earlier versions.
+It has four files:
 `credentials.lua`, `http-server.lua`, `scanner.lua`, and the `init.lua` file.
 Below is the `credentials.lua`, which contains the WiFi configuration information for my home network.